-The deadline in this case is one month before the research project / research program starts.
+The deadline is one month before the traineeship starts.

-You can only apply after you have arranged a research project abroad and the institute for which you will be conducting research is prepared to sign a Learning Agreement for Traineeships beforehand.
-To find out whether or not the institute you are planning to go to is willing to do this you can use the example of the Learning Agreement for Traineeships
+You can only apply after you have arranged a traineeship abroad and the institute/company where you will be doing your traineeship is prepared to sign a Learning Agreement for Traineeships beforehand.
+To find out if the institute/company you are planning to go to is willing to do this, you can use the example of the Learning Agreement for Traineeships.

-The application procedure starts through filling out an online application form (see link below).
-When filling out this form you will need to upload an approval of the board of examiners for your intended research/internship abroad.
-If you do not already have this approval, you can fill out the form now and email the approval later to the email address mentioned below.
+The application procedure starts with filling out an online application form (see link below).
+When filling out this form you will need to upload an approval of the Examinations Board or study programme that you are permitted to do the relevant study component abroad.
+If you do not yet have this approval, you can fill out the form now and email the approval later to the email address indicated below.

 After this, the procedure is as follows:

-If you will be doing an internship or research project outside the EU/EEA, you can apply for a (travel) grant from the Amsterdam University Fund.
+If you will be doing an internship or research project outside Europe, you can apply for a (travel) grant from the Amsterdam University Fund.
 For more information on the requirements for applicaiton and the deadlines of the Amsterdam University Fund use the link below.

-If one of the above-mentioned steps is unclear or you have other questions, you can contact Selma Kujundzic via the email address below, or visit the open office consultation hours:
+If one of the above-mentioned steps is unclear or you have other questions, you can contact the Faculty of Science Study Abroad Office.